mlcommons/dynabench/new_README.md

 After running this, setup the environment variables for the frontend just as before, creating a `.env` file in this directory.

+## 6. DB

+To set up the database, ensure that you have MySQL installed on your machine.
+The installation process may vary depending on your operating system.

+For database access, we recommend using the DBeaver viewer.

+Once MySQL is installed, proceed to the backend/resources/dbs/db.sql folder and execute the script.

+You're almost done!
+The final step is to navigate to the task, admin configuration, and update the YAML file.